RISHABH0789/clash.cyber/README.md

-## CYBER-CLASH
+## ⚔️ CYBER CLASH
-Cyber-Clash is a simple rush fight game.
+Cyber-Clash is a simple rush fight browser game where players battle enemies using attack and heal mechanics.The game includes health management, critical hit probability, and character selection features.

+---

 ## 🛠️ Technologies Used

-1. 🌐 HTML
+- 🌐 HTML
-2. 🎨 CSS
+- 🎨 CSS
-3. ⚡ JavaScript
+- ⚡ JavaScript
-4. 🐙 GitHub
+- 🐙 GitHub
-5. 📝 WebCode
+- 📝 WebCode

+---

 ## 🚧Future Updates

-1. Reset Button
+- 🔄 Reset Button
-2. Block Button
+- 🛡️ Block Button
-3. More Player options
+- 👥 More Player Options
-4. More Enemies
-5. More optimized
+- 👾 More Enemy Types
+- ⚡ Performance Optimization

+---

 ## 🎮 How to play

-1. Choose your character
+- Choose your character before starting the fight
-2. There are health bar respective to characters
+- Each character has their own **health bar**
-3. Heal button adds random health between 10 to 25
+- 🩹 Heal button adds **random health between 10 – 25**
-4. There is 20% chance of getting a critical attack giving damage of 15
+- 💥 There is a **20% chance of critical attack** causing **15 damage**
+- Defeat the enemy before your health reaches zero

+---

 ## 🚀 Installation Guide

-Follow these steps to run **Cyber.Clash** on your local system.
+Follow these steps to run **Cyber Clash** on your local system.

 ### 📥 Step 1 — Clone the Repository